Timelordlulu/Blog/_posts/2024-09-14-privacy-policy.md

 ## 7. Contact Us

-If you have any questions about this privacy policy, please contact us at: [Your Contact Email]
+If you have any questions about this privacy policy, please contact us at: ericlu0601@gmail.com